Lossless Compression with Probabilistic Circuits: Computationally Efficient (De)compression with PCs

-An informal version of the proposed algorithm is shown in \cref{alg:compute-marginals-informal}.\footnote{See \cref{sec:tractability} for the formal algorithm and its detailed elaboration.} In the main loop (lines 4-7), the $D$ terms in $F(\x)$ are computed one-by-one.
-While computing each term, we first find the PC units that need to be evaluated (line 5).
-After computing their probabilities in a feedforward manner (line 6), we compute the target probability using a weighted mixture of these terms.\footnote{The weights are pre-computed.
-See \cref{sec:tractability} for more details.} The key to \cref{alg:compute-marginals-informal} is how to select $\mathrm{eval}_i$ that (i) guarantee the correctness of the marginals and (ii) contains the minimum set of PC units.
+Specifically, to minimize computation cost, at iteration $i$, we want to select a set of PC units $\mathrm{eval}_i$ that (i) guarantees the correctness of the target marginal, and (ii) contains the minimum number of units.
 We achieve this by recognizing three types of PC units that can be safely eliminated for evaluation.
 Take the PC shown in \cref{fig:high-level-alg} as an example.
-Here we want to compute the marginal probability $\p(x_1, x_2, x_3)$ (this implies $\p(x_3 \mid x_1, x_2)$ since $\p(x_1, x_2)$ is computed in the previous iteration).
-First, all PC units in Group \#1 do not need to be re-evaluated as their value only depend on $x_1$ and $x_2$.
-Next, PC units in Group \#2 evaluates $1$ since (i) input units correspond to $X_4$ have probability $1$ while computing $\p(x_1,x_2,x_3)$ and (ii) for any sum or product unit, if all its children have probability $1$, it also has probability $1$ following \cref{eq:pc-def}.
-Finally, although the activations of the PC units in Group \#3 will change when computing $\p(x_1,x_2,x_3)$, we do not need to \emph{explicitly} evaluate these units --- the root node's probability can be equivalently computed using the weighted mixture of probabilities in $P_i$ (\cf \cref{alg:compute-marginals-informal} line 6).
-This will be formally justified in \cref{sec:tractability}.
+Suppose we want to compute the third term in $F(\x)$ (\ie $\p(x_1, x_2, x_3)$).
+First, all PC units in Group \#1 do not need to be re-evaluated since their value only depends on $x_1$ and $x_2$ and hence remains unchanged.
+Next, PC units in Group \#2 evaluate to $1$.
+This can be justified from the two following facts: (i) input units correspond to $X_4$ have probability $1$ while computing $\p(x_1,x_2,x_3)$; (ii) for any sum or product unit, if all its children have probability $1$, it also has probability $1$ following \cref{eq:pc-def}.
+Finally, although the activations of the PC units in Group \#3 will change when computing $\p(x_1,x_2,x_3)$, we do not need to \emph{explicitly} evaluate these units --- the root node's probability can be equivalently computed using the weighted mixture of probabilities of units in $\mathrm{eval}_i$.
+The correctness of this simplification step is justified in \cref{sec:tractability}.

 The idea of partially evaluating a PC originates from the Partial Propagation (PP) algorithm \citep{butz2018empirical}.
 However, PP can only prune away units in Group \#2.
 Thanks to the specific structure of the marginal queries, we are able to also prune away units in Groups \#1 and \#3.